rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 ## Finding Printers
 In order to print you must first find and connect to a printer.
 There are a few different ways to do this, but they all use the [searchPrinters Method](../api/printing#msearchPrintersSTATIC).

-For example, in the following code snippet, we are looking for any Zebra printers over BlueTooth only, by specifying `connectionType` and `printerType` in the `options` parameter:
+For example, in the following code snippet, we are looking for any Zebra printers over Bluetooth only, by specifying `connectionType` and `printerType` in the `options` parameter:

 	:::javascript
 	var printers = [];